-ChargePoint DC fast chargers charge faster than Level 2 (AC) chargers and are easy to use.
-Like any Level 2 ChargePoint charging station, just tap your phone or card, plug in to charge and then go on your way.
-The best time to use DC fast charging is when you need a charge right away and you’re willing to pay a little more for the convenience — like on a road trip, or if you have a low battery but are pressed for time.
+To perhaps state the obvious — ChargePoint DC fast chargers are faster than Level 2 AC charging stations.
+They are also just as easy to use as AC chargers.
+Like any Level 2 charging station, simply tap your phone or card, plug in to charge and then go on your merry way.
+The best time to use a DC fast charging station is when you need a charge right away and you’re willing to pay a little more for the convenience — like when you're on a road trip or when your battery is low but you are pressed for time.

-Check out these tips to get a great fast charging experience.
+Check out these tips for a great DC fast charging experience.

-Tip: Not every EV is capable of DC fast charging.
+Tip: Not every electric vehicle (EV) is compatible with DC fast charging stations.
 If you think you’ll need a fast charge from time to time, make sure to ask about this option when buying your EV.
-We tell you what cars have fast charging in our EV showroom.

 Tip: You can filter by connector type in the ChargePoint app to find stations that work for your EV.

-Every car battery follows what’s called a “charging curve” when charging.
-Charging starts slow while your car monitors several factors (from your battery’s charge level to the weather outside), climbs to peak speeds for as long as possible and slows down again around 80% to prolong battery life.
-(We'll show you what these "charging curves" of charging speed look like in some upcoming posts.)
+Every EV battery follows what’s called a “charging curve” when charging.
+Charging starts slow while your vehicle monitors your battery’s charge level, the weather outside and other factors.
+Charging then climbs to peak speed for as long as possible and slows down again when your battery has reached about an 80% charge to prolong battery life.
+(Check out this post and this post to learn more about charging curves.)

-With a DC fast charger, it’s best to unplug when your battery reaches about 80% charge.
-That’s when charging slows dramatically—it could take almost as long to fill the last 20% of charge as it did to get to 80% in the first place.
-Unplugging when you get to 80% charge is not only more efficient for you, it’s also considerate to other EV drivers and helps make sure that as many people as possible can use fast charging stations.
-Check the ChargePoint app to see how your charge is going and when to unplug.
+With a DC fast charger, it’s best to unplug when your battery reaches about 80% charged.
+That’s when charging slows dramatically.
+In fact, it could take almost as long to charge the last 20% as it did to get to 80%.
+Unplugging when you reach that 80% threshold is not only more efficient for you, it’s also considerate to other EV drivers, helping ensure that as many people as possible can use available fast charging stations.
+Check the ChargePoint app to see how your charge is going and to know when to unplug.

 Did you know?
 With the ChargePoint app, you can see the rate at which your car is charging in real time.
 Just click on Charging Activity in the main menu to see your current session.

-Finally, if you’ve ever wondered why it’s called “DC fast charging,” that answer is simple, too.
+Finally, if you’ve ever wondered why it’s called “DC fast charging,” the answer is simple.
 “DC” refers to “direct current,” the type of power that batteries use.
 Level 2 charging stations use “AC,” or “alternating current,” which you’ll find in typical household outlets.
-EVs have “onboard chargers” inside the car that convert AC power to DC for the battery.
+EVs have onboard chargers inside the car that convert AC power to DC for the battery.
 DC fast chargers convert AC power to DC within the charging station and deliver DC power directly to the battery, which is why they charge faster.

-Our ChargePoint Express stations provide DC fast charging.
-You can find a fast charging spot that works for your car using the ChargePoint app.
+Our ChargePoint Express and Express Plus stations provide DC fast charging.
+Search our charging map to find a fast charging spot near you.